queryluke/masseffect-5e-pdf/completed/adept.md

 #### Quick build

 You can make an adept quickly by following these suggestions.
 First, put your highest ability score in Wisdom.
-If you've choosen an asari as your race, put your highest ability score in Charisma, instead.
+If you've chosen an asari as your race, put your highest ability score in Charisma, instead.
 Your next focus should be Dexterity or Constitution.
 Second, choose the Artisan background.
 Third, choose the _biotic punch_, _lift_, _phase disruptor_, and _throw_ cantrips, along with the following 1st level spells: _lance_ and _pull_.

 ## Class Features